last9/k8stream/README.md

 - Resync allows to catch up with the Event stream if its lost momentiarilly.

-Note:
-Because events from K8s can arrive out of order.
-We try our best to de-deuplicate and order them.
-But it cannot be guaranteed.
-It's best to handle deduplication and ordering at consumer end.
+*Because events from K8s can arrive out of order, though we try our best to de-deuplicate and order them, it cannot be guaranteed.
+It's advised to handle deduplication and ordering at consumer end*

 ## Build

-1. Fetch proto compiler `go get github.com/golang/protobuf/{proto,protoc-gen-go}`
-2. Build the code `make build`
+Follow the Makefile `make build`
+It should output a ./k8stream binary in the TLD of the repository.

 ## Run